Elmauro117/Data_pipeline_redshift/README.md

 Las tablas cargadas a través de Glue fueron las de ventas de PS4, Xbox y Pc.

+The tables uploaded through Glue were Ps4, Xbox and Pc (which in fact is mobile).

 Procedemos a crear un Dashboard.

 Dashboards: